-3.2.2 MEPS Panel 14 Weight
+3.2.2 MEPS Panel 16 Weight

-The person-level weight for MEPS Panel 14 was developed using the MEPS Round 1 personlevel weight as a "base" weight.
-For key, in-scope RU members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 2009 portion of Round 3 as well as raking to the same population control figures for December 2009 used for the MEPS Panel 13 weights.
-The same five variables employed for Panel 13 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 14 raking.
-Similarly, for Panel 14, key, responding persons not in-scope on December 31, 2009 but in-scope earlier in the year retained, as their final Panel 14 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 16 was developed using the 2011 MEPS Round 1 person-level weight as a "base" weight.
+For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
+The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2011 as well as raking to the same population control figures for December 2011 used for the MEPS Panel 15 weights for key, responding persons in-scope on December 31, 2011.
+The same six variables employed for Panel 15 raking (census region, MSA status, race/ethnicity, sex, education level, and age) were used for Panel 16 raking.
+Again, the final weight for key, responding persons who were not in-scope on December 31, 2011 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.

-Note that the MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2008 for Panel 13 and 2009 for Panel 14).
+Note that the MEPS Round 1 weights for both panels incorporated the following components: a weight reflecting the original household probability of selection for the NHIS and an adjustment for NHIS nonresponse; a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS; the oversampling of certain subgroups for MEPS among the NHIS household respondents eligible for MEPS; ratio-adjustment to NHIS-based national population estimates at the household (occupied DU) level; adjustment for nonresponse at the DU level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the March CPS data base.